AnggaR96s/Reforestation/README.md

-## Why are mummys scared of vacation?
-They're afraid to unwind.
+## Why is it a bad idea to iron your four-leaf clover?
+Cause you shouldn't press your luck.